BA (Hons) History with PoliticsSouthwark Campus

 How has the past influenced and changed contemporary society and politics?
 What can history teach us about how change happens and how political systems and democratic processes evolve over time?
-Study history with politics and you'll gain a greater understanding of how society and political systems work.
+Study history with politics and you'll gain a greater understanding of how the past shapes current political discourse, policy and activism.

 Why History with Politics at LSBU?

-This module enables you to develop your own personal research skills e-portfolio by giving you supervised practice at note-taking, referencing, group-work, participation in class debate, research and production of an extensive bibliography for their independent research project.
-You'll be introduced to the range of sources available to them as historians including secondary sources, archival sources and digital sources.
-A number of visits will be made to key libraries and archives including the London Metropolitan Archive and the Women’s Library @ LSE.
-Taught through: lectures, workshops, group work and trips to libraries/archives.
-Assessment: independent research project presented as an e-portfolio to be submitted at the end of the module.
-(2000 words).
+This module will enable you to develop your research skills e-portfolio by giving you supervised practice at notetaking, referencing, group-work, participation in class debate, research and production of an extensive bibliography for your independent research project.
+You will be introduced to the range of sources available to historians including secondary, archival and digital sources.
+You will be required to include a variety of source material in your assessed project.
+Taught through workshops, hands-on research and visits to London Metropolitan Archives and the Women’s Library.
+Assessment: independent research project (2000 words).

 - Revolutions, wars and the making of the modern world